Dynamic Resource Allocation

 With structured parameters

 When a driver uses structured parameters, the scheduler takes over the responsibility of allocating resources to a ResourceClaim whenever a pod needs them.
 It does so by retrieving the full list of available resources from ResourceSlice objects, tracking which of those resources have already been allocated to existing ResourceClaims, and then selecting from those resources that remain.
-The exact resources selected are subject to the constraints provided in any ResourceClaimParameters or ResourceClassParameters associated with the ResourceClaim.

-The chosen resource is recorded in the ResourceClaim status together with any vendor-specific parameters, so when a pod is about to start on a node, the resource driver on the node has all the information it needs to prepare the resource.
+The chosen resource is recorded in the ResourceClaim status together with any vendor-specific configuration, so when a pod is about to start on a node, the resource driver on the node has all the information it needs to prepare the resource.

 By using structured parameters, the scheduler is able to reach a decision without communicating with any DRA resource drivers.
 It is also able to schedule multiple pods quickly by keeping information about ResourceClaim allocations in memory and writing this information to the ResourceClaim objects in the background while concurrently binding the pod to a node.